 How can you consult our doctor through tele medicine?

-- Consultation fees are charged for tele appointments.
-Currently the fee is Rs 300 (for patients currently in Kerala) and Rs 500 (for other patients) for upto 15 minutes of consultation, for one patient.
+Consultation fees are charged for tele appointments.
+Currently the fee is Rs 300 (for patients currently in Kerala) and Rs 500 (for patients in other states) for upto 15 minutes of consultation, for one patient.

 - We will respond within a few hours, and schedule an online appointment according to convenience of patient and doctor.
 We will respond within a few hours, and schedule an online appointment according to convenience of patient and doctor.

 QR Code for payment:

 It is recommended to do a followup visit in person if your symptoms do not fully subside.

 While giving appointments for actual visits, due to the special risks posed by COVID-19, we will not be giving appointments to patients at risk to our staff and other patients.
 These groups include:

 - Patients with recent history of travel outside the State (within last 90 days).